 - After 6pm Monday – Thursday the target turnaround is 6pm the following business day

 - After 6pm on Friday, the target turnaround is 6pm the following business day

 Business days taking into account all weekends and bank holidays.

-Read the guidelines for all documents (including Lloyd’s Brussels) on the LMG website.
+Read the guidelines for all documents (including Lloyd’s Europe) on the LMG website.